Geometries in perturbative quantum field theory: Conjectures and problems

+\begin{con} The number of $\phi^4$ $c_2$-invariants at fixed dimension is finite. \end{con} The conjecture follows a general philosophy of sparsity in the geometries of $\phi^4$ periods.
+Experimentally it is only supported by Conjecture \ref{condim23} and by not finding more than the listed Legendre symbols and modular forms in Table \ref{tab1}.

+Note that most conjectures in this section are rather weakly supported.
+We close the article with a series of open problems.

+\begin{problem}[Dimension and minimal models] Given a graph or some Dodgson pair, (conjecturally) determine $\dim(c_2)$.
+If $\dim(c_2)$ is (conjecturally) known, determine a minimal model. \end{problem} Because a general method to determine $\dim(c_2)$ seems out of reach, a conjectural result would already be a major achievement.

-A general problem is to get the best possible denominator reduction.
-The author thinks that quadratic denominator reduction is optimal with respect to a single variable.
-This means if we look at reductions with respect to polynomials in one variable, then we cannot do better than in Definition \ref{defqdr}.
+Once the dimension of a $c_2$ is (conjecturally) known one may hope to find a minimal model.
+One approach in this direction could be to find more improvements in denominator reduction.
+One can expect that quadratic denominator reduction is optimal with respect to reductions in one variable.
 The situation may be different if one considers two (or more) variables $\alpha_{n+1},\alpha_{n+2}$ and studies the structure of the denominator in these variables.
 In this setup it is possible that there exist configurations which allow one to do more reductions.
 Ideally, one would like to have a denominator reduction that goes down to a minimal model.

-\begin{problem}[Higher dimensional denominator reduction] Generalize (quadratic or standard) denominator reduction by considering structures in two or more remaining variables.
-Try to find a complete set of reductions, so that denominator reduction always gives a minimal model. \end{problem} Note that in \cite{K3} such a two parameter reduction was used to get the minimal K3 model.
+\begin{problem}[Higher dimensional denominator reduction] Generalize denominator reduction by considering structures in two or more remaining variables.
+Try to find a complete set of reductions, so that denominator reduction always gives a (conjecturally) minimal model. \end{problem} Note that in \cite{K3} such a two parameter reduction was used to get the minimal K3 model.

 Another problem related to denominator reduction is to identify graphical configurations that give reductions.
 For the first reductions this was done in Section \ref{sectini}.
 Note that these graphical reductions are very helpful at high loop orders because they reduce time- and memory-consuming factorizations of large polynomials.
-Another interesting approach in this direction is to identify families of graphs which reduce to a fixed (small) number variables, see \cite{Yhourglass}.
+Another interesting approach in this direction is to identify families of graphs which reduce to a fixed (small) number of variables, see \cite{Hourglass}.

 \begin{problem}[Graphical denominator reduction] Try to find explicit expressions in terms of Dodgson polynomials for a maximum number of denominator reductions. \end{problem}